AMC Fall Gathering

 - Take a quiet paddle form a boat launch down the road.

 However you choose to spend your day, you’ll be ready to sit by a glowing fire with new friends, settle into your choice of accommodations, a cabin, yurt, or your own personal tent, for a good night’s sleep and recall a day of outdoor activities and a hearty dinner capped off with a live, classic country band of renown.

 Mark your calendars with the 2018 Fall Gathering dates, and be prepared to register on this page starting on July 1, 2018!

 Fall Gathering Schedule 2018

 Please scroll down for an overview schedule of the weekend.
-This will be updated with more details closer to the event!

 A variety of hikes at all levels will be offered daily by trained leaders.
 Local leaders will also offer bike and paddle excursions in the nearby countryside.

 In the surrounding area, you will find Taylor Brooke Winery, historic Roseland Cottage and Park, the Scranton Shops, and the Christmas Barn.
 Also, along the area’s scenic roads you will discover quaint antique and collectible shops, an old-fashioned ice cream shoppe, and sheep farms.

 On-Site Camp Activities (Friday afternoon and Saturday)